ManInTheRepo/ManInTheRepo/README.md

 ---

 ## 🎶 Inspiration
-Layne Staley taught us that artistry is about truth — even if it’s messy.
+Layne Staley taught us that artistry is about truth, even if it’s messy.
 This profile is named in his honour: **ManInTheRepo**, a nod to *Man in the Box*.

 ---